dahlaran/ToDoList/README.md

 # ToDoList
-Simple ToDoList with livedata and graph navigation
+Simple ToDoList with:
+- LiveData
+- Room
+- Navigation graph
+- Binding

+MVVM for the architecture